Completed research

 Lead partner: RCE Graz-Styria

-Project management: Univ.-Prof. Dr Friedrich M. Zimmermann
+Project lead: Prof. Friedrich M. Zimmermann

 Commissioned by: Federal Ministry of Science and Research